-With the nuance of a classical musician, the groove of a blues player, and a baritone voice just twangy enough to know he's from Texas, Michael Shay's folk and country songwriting sensibilities reflect a vision comfortably outside any "Americana" box, while poetically evoking his earliest influences: Townes Van Zandt, Neil Young, Dylan, and the Dead.
+With the nuance of a classically trained musician, the grit of a hard-traveling troubadour, and a taste for almost every style of music under the sun, Michael Shay's folk and alt-country sensibilities reflect a vision comfortably outside any "Americana" box while still evoking his earliest influences: Townes Van Zandt, Neil Young, Dylan, and the Dead.

-Born in Austin, currently based in Quito, Ecuador, and relocating to the Pacific Northwest at the end of 2015, twenty years making the rounds of musical genres and far-flung countries led Michael Shay back to singing his own blend of rootsy Americana originals.
-His work with world music duo The Just Desserts and country/bluegrass band Texas Express has seen him perform, collaborate, and teach in Canada, Italy, Spain, Morocco, Germany, France, England, Denmark, Ecuador, Brazil, Colombia, Venezuela, and Mexico, as well as throughout the United States.
+Born in Austin, currently based in Quito, Ecuador, and relocating to Oregon for 2016 and beyond, twenty years exploring countless musical traditions in far-flung countries eventually led Shay back to performing his own rootsy Americana originals.
+As cellist in world music duo The Just Desserts and singer-songwriter/guitarist in country/bluegrass band Texas Express, Shay has toured in Canada, Italy, Spain, Morocco, Germany, France, England, Denmark, Ecuador, Brazil, Colombia, Venezuela, and Mexico, as well the United States.

-Shay has performed, recorded, or collaborated with Anais Mitchell, Jonathan Byrd,, Zoe Lewis, Eliza Gilkyson, Idgy Vaughn, Matt Fockler, Geoff Union, Eleanor Whitmore (The Mastersons), Libby Kirkpatrick, Johnsmith, Paula Nelson, Patrick McAvinue, Sam Guthridge, Phoebe Hunt, Jordan Tice, Brittany Haas, Alex Coke, Wayne Sutton, Matt Giles, Mark Rubin, Will Taylor, Cyril Neville, Conrad Choucroun, Jonathan Doyle, Matt Hubbard, Carolyn Wonderland, Guy Forsyth, and many others.
+Shay has performed, recorded, or collaborated with Anais Mitchell, Jonathan Byrd, Zoe Lewis, Eliza Gilkyson, Idgy Vaughn, Matt Fockler, Geoff Union, Eleanor Whitmore (The Mastersons), Libby Kirkpatrick, Johnsmith, Paula Nelson, Patrick McAvinue, Sam Guthridge, Phoebe Hunt, Jordan Tice, Brittany Haas, Alex Coke, Wayne Sutton, Matt Giles, Mark Rubin, Will Taylor, Cyril Neville, Conrad Choucroun, Jonathan Doyle, Matt Hubbard, Carolyn Wonderland, Guy Forsyth, Maria Tejada, Mariela Condo, and many others.